- 1,200 In-lbs

 Ryobi P1813 18-Volt One+ Brushless Hammer Drill Kit [Best Brushless Drill For Ice Auger]

 The Ryobi drill kit is an excellent choice if you are doing heavy-duty work most of the time.
-It includes a powerful hammer drill, 18 Volts battery with high capacity, a charger, and a storage bag.
+It includes a powerful hammer drill, an 18-volt battery with high capacity, a charger, and a storage bag.

 The best part about this P251 drill is the functionality.
 It works on different drilling surfaces and applications, including tin, heavy wood, plastic, masonry, concrete, and thin materials.